tokuhirom/MeetNote/README.md

 ![MeetNote](icon.png)

-Complete Zoom recording, transcription, and summarization all at once
+Streamline your online meetings by integrating recording, transcription, and summarization into a single process.
+MeetNote offers you the ability to:

- * Record zoom voice automatically
+* Auto-record voices from your online meetings
- * Transcribe the voice
+* Transcribe the recorded voice into accessible text
- * Summarize the transcription
+* Summarize the transcriptions for a quick review

 ## Supported platforms

 * Mac OS Ventura or later
 * Java 17+

-## Permission
+## Permissions

-This application requires "Accessibility" permission to get the list of windows.
+To get the list of windows, this application requires the "Accessibility" permission.

 ## Dependencies